terramate-io/terramate/docs/configuration/upgrade-check.md

 `CHECKPOINT_DISABLE` to any non-empty value.

-The [Checkpoint client code](https://github.com/terramate-io/go-checkpoint) used by Terramate is available for review by any interested party.
+The [Checkpoint client code](https://github.com/terramate-io/go-checkpoint) used by Terramate is available for review by any interested party